-Table 3.
-Explaining female agency in EurAsia
+Table 7.3 Explaining female agency in l Eurasia

-We have now established that the EurAsian map of female agency based on ethnographic data from Murdock and Todd, for the period before industrialization is correlated with different variables which reflect the beginnings and spread of the Neolithic revolution and the process of state formation between about 8000 BC and 1 AD.
-This is a remarkable result: it appears that the underlying values and norms are highly persistent over time, and were able to remain more or less intact (spatially) during the past 2 millennia.
-However, similar persistence has been observed in related literature: Alesina et al (2013) and Hansen et al (2015) found similar 'deep roots' of gender roles, and Olsson and Paik (2013, 2015) found a comparable link between hierarchical value systems emerging after the Neolithic Revolution and current beliefs.
-The fact that these spatial patterns predate, by a large margin, the emergence of the 'modern economic growth' that we are interested in, means that there are no problems related to reverse causality: economic growth after 1500 (the topic of the next section) has not fundamentally changed the pattern of female agency that we reconstructed on the basis of the anthropological evidence.
+We have now established that the Eurasian map of female agency based on ethnographic data from Murdock and Todd, for the period before industrialization, is correlated with different variables which reflect the beginnings and spread of the Neolithic revolution and the process of state formation between about 8000 BC and 1 AD.
+This is a remarkable result: it appears that the underlying values and norms are highly persistent over time and were able to remain more or less intact (spatially) during the past two millennia.
+However, similar persistence has been observed in related literature: Alesina et al. (2013) and Hansen et al. (2015) found similar 'deep roots' of gender roles, and Olsson and Paik (2013, 2015) found a comparable link between hierarchical value systems emerging after the Neolithic Revolution and current beliefs.
+The fact that these spatial patterns predate, by a large margin, the emergence of the 'modern economic growth' that we are interested in negates problems related to reverse causality: economic growth after 1500 has not fundamentally changed the pattern of female agency that we reconstructed on the basis of the anthropological evidence.